 Students build payloads for near-space balloon launches.
 Payloads are carried to altitudes of 100,000 feet and stay aloft for 2+ hours.

 Learn more about Carthage Space Sciences

 The Carthage Physics and Astronomy Department has associations with many regional and national observatories, giving Carthage students access to the best astronomical equipment.
 Students have the opportunity to use telescopes at the nearby Yerkes Observatory, Kitt Peak in Arizona, and the Steward Observatory at the University of Arizona, among other facilities.

 Sloan Digital Sky Survey

 Carthage physics and astronomy students are involved in the Sloan Digital Sky Survey, a cutting-edge program in astrophysics and one of the most ambitious and influential surveys in the history of astronomy.
 An international effort, SDSS has imaged 1 million galaxies and created three-dimensional maps containing more than 930,000 galaxies and more than 120,000 quasars.
 The data is accessible to the public, is 100 percent digital, and can be used by Carthage students and researchers for advanced astrophysics research.

 At Carthage, students are both encouraged and inspired to serve the community.
 The Carthage chapter of the Society of Physics Students performs outreach for Kenosha schools, teaching elementary, middle and high school students about science and physics.

 Student Employment in the Physics Department

 Students looking for work as lab assistants, Supplemental Instructors or Department Fellows should contact the department chair.
-The department regularly hires supplemental instructors for introductory physics courses, and lab assistants.
+The department regularly hires supplemental instructors for introductory physics courses and lab assistants.

-Mid-States Math & Science Consortium
+Mid-States Math and Science Consortium